Character Setup

 Enabling The Pawn To Shoot

 There are two main components that need to be set up before you are able to shoot a target: GSShootingComponent and GSRollbackComponent.
 The GSShootingComponent should be added to the player pawn and controls everything related to the weapons and the shooting.
-By default the equipment loadout will be empty but we will go through the process of creating and equipping a new weapon in the next section.
+It is highly recommended that your player pawn inherits from GSCharacter as this provides you with core logic such as recoil decay and will allow you to reuse the pawn in your Gunsmith weapon viewport.
+The default equipment loadout will be empty but we will go through the process of creating and equipping a new weapon in the next section.

-The pawn must also inherit from the GSShootingInterface which both allows us to get access to the shooting component when required and also allows us to set the pawn as the input producer for the shooting component.
-By overriding ProduceShootingInput and setting the InputProducer variable, we can send inputs from the player to the shooting component and control the simulation.
+The pawn must also inherit from the GSShootingInterface which allows us to get access to the shooting component easily and also set the pawn to be the input producer for the shooting simulation.
+By overriding the ProduceShootingInput function and setting the InputProducer variable, we can send inputs from the player to the shooting component.
 Below is a very simple example of how to implement this but feel free to customize it to whatever works in your own project.

 Setting Up The Pawn To Be Hit

 The second component is the GSRollbackComponent and should be added to any actor that needs a primitive component to be recorded and used when rolling state back for hit validation.
-The pawn should also inherit from the GSRollbackInterface for easy rollback component access.
+The pawn should also inherit from the GSRollbackInterface and implement GetRollbackComponent for easy component access.

 On BeginPlay the GSRollbackComponent will spawn a GSRollbackProxy which is an actor with identical primitive setup to the owning actors collision but set up with the collision profiles that we created in the previous step.
 This is the actor that the projectiles will hit and it means that when we roll back history for hit validation, we can avoid moving the actual character and potentially writing over any state.